 The contractor/consultant was approved through a competitive bid process for on call services.
 Seven Traffic Engineering firms competed for the Public Works Department's on-call services contract and Kimley Horn was one of three chosen through the process.
 Of the three, Kimley Horn has extensive knowledge of this particular corridor through work performed in the immediate area, including Alpine Road, Page Mill Road at 280 and Sand Hill Road.
 They were chosen as the most logical firm to lead a study effort at this location, given their extensive knowledge of the corridor.

 October 26, 2017 the Task Force met for the first time.
 The Task Force will be asked to review and evaluate conceptual plans to be included in the master plan for safety improvements in this corridor.
 Meanwhile, installation of reduced speed limits and temporary placement of sharrows are currently underway.
-Action item Minutes of the meetings will be available for viewing below.
+Action item Minutes of the meetings are available for viewing below.